VIGHNESH-Y/Learn-Web3/README.md

 # Future Plans

-I plan to build an more bigger WEB3 Project after gaining Handfs on Experience in WEB3
+I plan to build an more bigger WEB3 Project after gaining Hands on Experience in WEB3